jkeener/personal-goals/ideas-and-misc/book-checklist.md

-# Books I've read or am currently reading.
+# I've switched to using Goodreads for my booklist.

 ## October